 - Don’t get so caught up in getting new clients that you ignore your instincts.
 Finding a new client, especially your first one, is exciting!
 Don’t let this cloud your thinking, though.
 If you see red flags or have bad feelings about something, listen!

-Don’t let the spammy people discourage you.
+Most importantly, don’t let the spammy people out there discourage you.
 Just follow your gut and do your research.
-Remember that you have the right to tell a client whether they are legit or not, that you don’t want to work with them.
+Remember that you have the right to tell a client (whether they are legit or not) that you don’t want to work with them.
 It’s your business and your call.

 And remember, there are TONS of awesome, legit clients out there who want to work with you!
-Don’t waste your time with the spammy ones.
+Don’t waste your time with the fake ones.